 The theoretical Molecular and Cellular Biophysics group (Professors Chapagain and Gerstman) uses theoretical and computational techniques to investigate several topics of fundamental and applied interest.
 These include the non-linear dynamics of protein folding, protein-protein interactions, protein aggregation, protein-chromophore interactions, infectious disease propagation, and laser effects on biological tissue including the retina.
 The work involves techniques of condensed matter and amorphous physics, mathematical techniques of non-linear dynamics and complexity theory, and computer modeling to understand these crucially important biological and complex physical processes.

 Click here for an animation of our simulation of protein folding.

-The experimental biophysics group (Professor Bone) is interested in the physics of the eye and visual system and has programs investigating the possible relationship between macular pigment and age-related macular degeneration.
+Professor Bone's group is interested in the physics of the eye and visual system and has programs investigating the possible relationship between macular pigment and age-related macular degeneration.

-Professor He's group mainly focuses on nanobiotechnology and single molecule biophysics, single cell imaging and analysis and nanobiotechnology.
+Professor He's group (He lab) mainly focuses on single molecule biophysics, single cell imaging and analysis and nanobiotechnology.